kevinxiong613/kevinxiong613/README.md

 - 🔭 I love exploring new technologies and utilizing them for software solutions!
 - 🌱 I'm currently learning all about Artificial Intelligence/Machine Learning, Full-Stack Development, and more!
 - 🤔 Fun Fact: I have over 600,000 subscribers making a variety of gaming and audience-based content on YouTube!
-- 📫 How to reach me: kevin.xiong613@gmail.com
+- 📫 How to reach me: kevin.xiong613@gmail.com or kevxemail@vt.edu
 - 💼 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/kevinxiong1) too :)

 ## 🖥️ Skills